Schweber/hdrop/README.md

 #### Options:

 > -b, --background
-> changes the default behaviour: if the specified program is not running, launch it in the background instead of foreground.
+> changes the default behaviour: if the specified program is not running, launch it in the background instead of in the foreground.
 Thereafter 'hdrop -b' will work the same as without this flag.
 >
 > -i, --insensitive
-> case insensitive partial matching of class names.
-Try this if a running program is not recognized and a new instance is launched instead.
-> Note: incorrect matches may occur.
+> Case insensitive partial matching of class names.
+Can work as a stopgap if a running program is not recognized and a new instance is launched instead.
+Note: incorrect matches may occur, adding a special handling of the program to `hdrop` is preferable.
 >
 > -v, --verbose
 > Show notifications regarding the matching process.
-Can be used to figure out why running programs are not matched."
+Try this to figure out why running programs are not matched.
 >
 > -h, --help
-> Print this help message
+> Print help message
 >
 > -V, --version
 > Print version